cicl-iscl/TueSan/README.md

       └── wsmp_dev.json

 ```
-Data can be accessed from `rummelhart` server, `/data/jingwen/sanskrit/`.
+Data can be accessed from the server, `/data/jingwen/sanskrit/`.

 ### To-Do